grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ---
-title: "Migrating from Consul to Memberlist KV store for hash rings"
+title: "Migrating from Consul to Memberlist KV store for hash rings without downtime"
 menuTitle: "Migrating from Consul to Memberlist"
 description: "Learn how to migrate from using Consul as KV store for hash rings to using memberlist without any downtime."
-weight: 30
+weight: 40
 ---

-# Migrating from Consul to Memberlist as KV store for hash rings without downtime
+# Migrating from Consul to Memberlist KV store for hash rings without downtime

-Mimir Jsonnet uses `memberlist` as KV store for hash rings, unless disabled by using
+Mimir Jsonnet uses `memberlist` as KV store for hash rings since Mimir 2.2.0.

+Memberlist can be disabled by using the following configuration:

 ```jsonnet
 {